Pyomo/pyomo/doc/OnlineDocs/contributed_packages/trustregion.rst

    EXIT: Optimal solution found.
    ...

+The :py:meth:`solve <pyomo.contrib.trustregion.TRF.TrustRegionSolver.solve>`
-The ``solve`` method returns a clone of the original model which has been run through TRF algorithm, thus leaving the original model intact.
+method returns a clone of the original model which has been run through TRF algorithm, thus leaving the original model intact.